 Today. the Association preserves the rich and colorful history of the cavalry through:

-The U.S. Cavalry Memorial Research LIbrary at Fort Riley, Kansas.
+The U.S. Cavalry Memorial Research LIbrary at Fort Reno in El Reno, Oklahoma.
 The literature, documents, photographs and artifacts in the library are available to the public to support historical research.

 Sponsorship of the annual National Cavalry Competition, an event showcasing the cavalry skills of both military and civilian equestrians.

 Publication of the Cavalry Journal history magazine and Crossed Sabers member newsletter.

 Sale of books, videos, memorabilia and apparel through the Sutler's Store.

 The U.S. Cavalry Association website, a source of historical data, membership information, upcoming events, and access to the Sutler's Store.
 Vist us at www.uscavalry.org